remult/online-react-tutorial/src/content/tutorial/1-basics/1-introduction/2-display-the-task-list/content.md

 ## Display the Task List

-Next we'll use the tasks form the frontend,
-We've prepared a `Todo` react component that displays an array of `Task` - note that we're using the same "shared" `Task` type that we previously used in the backend.
+Next, we'll use the tasks from the backend and display them in the frontend.
+We've prepared a `Todo` React component that displays an array of `Task`.
+Note that we're using the same "shared" `Task` type that we previously used in the backend.

-Let's add the following code to display the tasks
+Let's add the following code to display the tasks:

 ```ts add={3,5,9-11}
 import { useEffect, useState } from 'react'